barrimos/lomwongchat/README.md

 __Gather 'round, folks!
 I've got a story to tell__ `Lomwong Chat` in Thai, which translates to `Campfire Chat` in English, evokes a warm and cozy atmosphere where people `gather around` a campfire to share stories, ideas, and experiences and mysteries stories.

-## Versions 1.0.1a
+## Versions 1.0.2a
+- **1.0.2a**: fixed virtual keyboard overshadow should not overlay input chat field and improve input chat field interaction more user-friendly by auto focus input box.
-**1.0.1a**: fixed virtual keyboard overshadow should not overlay input chat field.
+- **1.0.1a**: fixed virtual keyboard overshadow should not overlay input chat field.

 **Note**: This web application is a `programming practice project.` The code may not follow best practices, but efforts will be made to improve and refine it over time.</br>